RabiaShaik/WebUIAutomation/ReadMe.md

 2. Since this is a Rest API , I shall use REST ASSURED library as that is the one for testing REST APIs
 3. We can save the expected response in json files so that we can use them for assert
 4. For authentication we can use mocking services library like wiremock
-5. We need to write the userjourneys in an excel or Jira so that we know what we are going to test with the expected output
+5. We need to write the user journeys in an excel or Jira so that we know what we are going to test with the expected output
 6. Look for the methods GET, PUT, POST, PATCH, DELETE and make sure depending on the end point the validation is covered
 7. Wherever possible we can chain the apis as well
 8. Make sure we assert the expected response code, response line, response object wherever applicable